EnlightenedSoul666/Adaptive-Firewall/README.md

-Open two terminals and run these codes separately in those terminals in tandem
+Open two terminals and run these two python codes separately in those terminals